lorenzo-medici/PWP_StudentManager/README.md

 The database engine used is SQLite, version 3.40.1.

-# Database Inizialization and population
+# Database Initialisation and population

 The database can be initialized by executing `flask --app studentmanager init-db`.
 After that, it can be populated with test data by executing `flask --app studentmanager testgen`.